 Tongatapu is an exciting destination for families, especially those who love to adventure together.
 Get out on the water to see humpback whales or snorkel at colourful reefs or check out impressive formations on land!
-As for accommodation, families have a range of beach and island resorts, as well as Nuku’alofa hotels depending on what sort of getaway you are looking for.
+As for accommodation, families have a small but creative selection beach and forest resorts, as well as Nuku’alofa hotels depending on what sort of getaway you are looking for.
 Either way, we’ll guide you through the highlights in this travel guide to Tongatapu for families.

 - Explore the amazing ‘Anahulu Cave

 - Learn about Tongan traditions on a culture tour

 - Go on an island day trip from Nuku’alofa

 - Check out the awesome Mapua ‘a Vaea Blowholes

 - Build sandcastles at one of Tongatapu’s beaches

 - Watch a Tongan cultural show and indulge in a Tongan feast